KarinWiberg/ucml_intro_deep_learning_project/README.md

 Free to use.

 # Acknowledgements
+Thank you:
+- Maria-Elena Nilsback and Andrew Zisserman for creating the flower data set.
-Thank you Udacity for creating and supervising the project.
+- Udacity for creating and supervising the project.